jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

       (v) during the liquidation, receivership, voluntary administration, bankruptcy, or statutory management of the body; and
     (c) does not include a right to vote that is exercisable only for a special, immaterial, or remote matter that is inconsequential to the control of the body
   - **voting security** , in relation to any body, means a specified security that confers a voting right.
-(2) For the purposes of section 36, Parts 4 and 5, and sections 179 and 179A, a person is an associated person of a financial institution or a registered bank, as the case may be, if—
+(2) For the purposes of Parts 4 and 5, a person is an associated person of a financial institution or a registered bank, as the case may be, if—
   (a) that person directly or indirectly controls the management of the financial institution or registered bank; or (b) that person has a direct or indirect qualifying interest in 20% or more of the voting or non-voting securities issued by the financial institution or registered bank; or
   (c) that financial institution or registered bank directly or indirectly controls the management of that person; or